RateCity.com.au

 It may be possible to finance a renovation with a home equity loan, personal loan, or a construction loan.
 However, putting too much money into your reno project could see you overcapitalise, making it much harder to see large returns from your property’s sale.

-Remember that the ATO will expect you to pay capital gains tax on money you make from house-flipping, unless you fulfil certain criteria.
+Remember that the ATO will expect you to pay capital gains tax on money you make from house-flipping, unless you fulfil specific criteria.
 As this criteria could change, you may want to contact the ATO to confirm what’s required before you get stuck with an enormous tax bill.

 Developing land